1–6 Jun 2025

 Asia/Taipei timezone

-Achieving diverse beam modes with modelling and optimisation with a versatile SRF photoelectron gun and booster at SEALab
+Achieving diverse beam modes with modelling and optimisation for the versatile SRF photoelectron gun at SEALab

 WEPS043